 Photo: European Parliament

-Associate Professor Nasser Yassin, Health Management and Policy scholar, the American University of Beirut, Libanon
+Associate Professor Nasser Yassin, Health Management and Policy scholar, the American University of Beirut, Lebanon

 Ms. Catherine Woollard, Director of the European Council on Refugees and Exiles (ECRE), Brussels

 PROTECT’s Independent Ethics Adviser is Professor Emanuela Ceva.
-Ceva is Professor of political theory at the Department of Political Science & International Relations & Vice-Dean School of Social Sciences, University of Geneva, Switzerland.
+Ceva is Professor of political theory at the Department of Political Science & International Relations and Vice-Dean at the School of Social Sciences, University of Geneva, Switzerland.

 How can a large, international research project benefit from an outsider’s gaze?
-In this interview, Emanuela Ceva reflects upon her role in PROTECT
+In this interview, Emanuela Ceva reflects upon her role as an Independent Ethics Adviser in PROTECT.

 How do discourses on refugee protection reflect prevailing attitudes, prejudice, (asymmetric) power structures, and established truths?
-In this interview, Philippe-Joseph Salazar unpacks our words.
+In this interview, INTBOARD member Philippe-Joseph Salazar unpacks our words.